skip to content

 Measuring the UX of your e-commerce with SUPR-Q

-Jeff Sauro, founding principal, measuring developed the SUPR-Q, the Standard Universal Percentile Rank Questionnaire.
-It is a method for the evaluation of websites and is based partially on the SUS method.
-Unlike SUS, the SUPR-Q doesn’t focus on usability only, it also focuses on appearance, loyalty, and trust.
-It consists of 8 questions and the participants will have to answer using the pre-text options like “strongly agree” or “strongly disagree.”
+Jeff Sauro developed the SUPR-Q (Standard Universal Percentile Rank Questionnaire).
+It evaluates websites and is partially based on SUS.
+Unlike SUS, it also focuses on appearance, loyalty, and trust.
+It consists of 8 questions answered using preset options like “strongly agree” or “strongly disagree.”

 Serving as an alert for your customer support

 You can use both SUPR-Q and SUS survey results to measure user experience.
-At the same time, it is also a useful tool to draw the attention of your customer service or support team on a few specific or recurring concerns.
+It can also help your customer support team identify recurring concerns and gather feedback to improve user experience while resolving support tickets.

 Takeaway points